- A versatile performer who keeps his audience laughing aloud while dazzling them with his dexterity

 He stayed on the streets for three years, receiving various offers to perform (“All you need in show business are two or three hundred good breaks,” says Michael), and next branched out to perform at conventions, fundraisers, and local nightclubs.

 The Comedian’s Show, his first major television appearance.
 Next came Broadway Follies.
-Said a New York Times critic of Michael’s performance, “I was as close as I have ever been to rolling in an aisle with laughter.”
+A New York Times critic of Michael’s performance said, “I was as close as I have ever been to rolling in an aisle with laughter.”

 Sugar Babies followed, and soon his notices brought him to the attention of Saturday Night Live’s producers.

-He has been honored by his peers with a Drama Desk Nomination and a Theater World Award for Outstanding Featured Actor in a Musical for his performance in Sugar Babies.
+His peers have honored him with a Drama Desk Nomination and a Theater World Award for Outstanding Featured Actor in a Musical for his performance in Sugar Babies.

 Citing Jack Benny, Fred Allen, and Charlie Chaplin as his greatest comedic influences, Michael best appreciates humor that he can perform for any audience, a type of “new vaudeville.”